Welcome

 These changes in thinking may be big sometimes, and they may be small sometimes.
 For example, here is an essay and book review about the "The War Play Dilemma" showing how this issue of how we address conflicts is woven into our parenting and play.

-More that anyone, I need to thank my wife of more that fifteen years (Cynthia Kurtz) for helping make me a better person by putting books and ideas in my way (like Zinn or Loewen or many others), and also for her boundless patience and generosity in giving me time to write all this.
+More than anyone, I need to thank Cynthia Kurtz, my wife for more than twenty years, for helping make me a better person by putting books and ideas in my way (like Zinn or Loewen or many others), and also for her boundless patience and generosity in giving me time to write all this.

 More about me: Around 1998, my wife and I released three pieces of educational software which are still available at our original web site.
 You can also read about the history of these pieces of software.
 I worked for IBM Research and also at IBM's Internet Media Division as a contractor for a while afterwards.
-I am currently a part-time stay-at-home Dad (trading off with my wife), and I spend my idle time writing email and essays like these, as well as developing free software.
+For about a decade I was a part-time stay-at-home Dad (trading off with my wife), and spent my idle time writing email and essays like these, as well as developing free software.
+Now most of my time goes into full-time work for others while my wife does more free work and homeschools our kid.
 I have been working on the OSCOMAK, OpenVirgle, Pointrel, and PataPata projects.
 I've posted a lot to the Open Manufacturing list.
 I also have posted stuff on sustainability, space habitats, F/OSS issues, and programming to various news groups, as well as slashdot and elsewhere.
 You can contact me at pdfernhout at kurtz-fernhout.com .
 Including "Paul" in the body of the email will help bring it to my attention.

 Oh, yeah, and I'm embarrassed to admit I have a degree from Princeton University in Psychology (until they hopefully revoke it after noticing some of the essays on this site. :-).
 I transferred there from SUNY Stony Brook.
 And I got a Masters in Biology as a consolation prize for going back to Stony Brook and taking a spin through their Ecology and Evolution PhD program (where I also met my wife).
 Plus I've spent time before that around other academic PhD programs (including CMU CS & Robotics, NCSU Industrial Engineering, and the Princeton University CE&OR program) which I did as a volunteer or ultimately for which I did not receive a degree as one of the disciplined (enough) minds.
 Guess I was lucky in the end. :-) Hardly anyone back then took me seriously when I talked about self-replicating space habitats and computerized technology libraries; go figure. :-)